thenewdarling/Spellbook/Spells/Mighty Fortress.md

 A small keep stands inside the enclosed area.
 The keep has a square base that is 50 feet on each side, and it has three floors with 10-foot-high ceilings.
 Each of the floors can be divided into as many room as you like, provided each room is at least 5 feet on each side.
 The floors of the keep are connected by stone staircases, its walls are 6 inches thick, and interior rooms can have stone doors or open archways as you choose.
 The keep is furnished and decorated however you like, and it contains sufficient food to serve a nine-course banquet for up to 100 people each day.
 Furnishings, food, and other objects created by this spell crumble to dust if removed from the fortress.

 A staff of one hundred invisible servants obeys any command given to them by creatures you designate when you cast the spell.
-Each servant functions as if created by the unseen servant spell.
+Each servant functions as if created by the [[Unseen Servant]] spell.

 The walls, turrets, and keep are all made of stone that can be damaged.
 Each 10-foot-by-10-foot section of stone has AC 15 and 30 hit points per inch of thickness.
 It is immune to poison and psychic damage.
 Reducing a section of stone to 0 hit points destroys it and might cause connected sections to buckle and collapse at the DM’s discretion.